EranBoudjnah/solid/README.md

 ### Activity

 Use `SolidActivity` as the parent activity of any activity in your app.
-Instead of having a BaseActivity, you can now provide common activity code by overriding one or more of the handler lists, providing a list of handlers.
+Instead of having a *BaseActivity*, you can now provide common activity code by overriding one or more of the handler lists, providing a list of handlers.

 Common use cases can include dependency injection, analytics, logging, setting up of ViewHolders.